 Another reason is control of your image and it’s atmospheric dynamic.
 I shot the new Aston Martin Vanquish a couple of months back for a personal project, and was fortunate enough to receive advice from a photographer commercially used by Aston.
 He explained how certain angles appeal to companies, and how easy it can be to unintentionally visually distort a product simply by choosing the wrong angle.
 Making something appear unlike itself.
 Automatic cameras have no control over this.
 Likewise with regards to colour, tone, texture and so on, you are generally limited to what the camera wants, or ‘thinks’ is correct.

 Of course there are exceptions to this, and millions of beautiful pictures are taken by everyday camera owners on a daily basis.
 But, when you want something specific, and you want to be sure that it is well represented in a manner you find appealing, then the chances are you are better off with a professional.

-Ok, i’ll close this post with a shout out to the good people over at equestrian factory outlet.
-You can go to their website at http://www.equestrianfactoryoutlet.com.
-They’re a reputable equestrian supplier and they are great to work with.
+Ok, i’ll close this post with a shout out to the good people over at Annuity Educator.
+You can go to their website at https://www.annuityeducator.com.
+They’re a skillful annuity consultant based in California and they are great to work with.
 I’ve used their services personally and found them to be great!
 Give them a call if you find yourself in need of their services.
 You simply won’t be disappointed.
 I’m out for the time being, have a great week everyone!